AlexMercedCoder/tutorialblog/content/blog/2024/2024-09-hands-on-iceberg-dremio-minio-nessie.md

 With powerful integrations like **Arrow Flight** for high-performance data access and flexible options for querying and visualizing your data, the Data Lakehouse model empowers data teams to handle increasingly complex and large-scale datasets, unlocking the full potential of modern analytics.

-This hands-on guide is just the beginning—feel free to experiment with different datasets, configurations, and optimizations to see how this powerful architecture can meet your unique data needs.
+This hands-on guide is just the beginning - feel free to experiment with different datasets, configurations, and optimizations to see how this powerful architecture can meet your unique data needs.
 Whether you're running analytics or building scalable data pipelines, the lakehouse architecture provides the flexibility and performance required for the data-driven future.

 - [Apache Iceberg 101](https://www.dremio.com/lakehouse-deep-dives/apache-iceberg-101/?utm_source=ev_external_blog&utm_medium=influencer&utm_campaign=introiceberg&utm_content=alexmerced&utm_term=external_blog)